GSA/notifications-admin/README.md

 them, you will need to do the following:

 1. Log in the normal way to access cloudfoundry command line options
-2. Run `cf env notify-admin-staging`
-3. Copy everything for the json in VCAP_SERVICES
-4. Open a test file and make a new test anywhere that is convenient
-5. Paste the secret into the test file
-6. Make your test look like this:  `print(json.dumps(VCAP_SERVICES))`
+2. In your terminal, run `chmod +x print_vcap.sh`
+3. In your terminal, run `./print_vcap.sh`
-7. Copy the output of this test (stringified VCAP_SERVICES) into the VCAP_SERVICES secret in github on the staging tier
+4. Copy the value in your terminal and paste it into the VCAP_SERVICES secret in Github on the staging tier.
-8. Delete everything you did in #4, #5, and #6.
-9. Rerun the E2E tests
-10. Note: Pay attention to whitespace, etc.  It's very sensitive to formatting.